Last Updated: Jan 10, 2019 | Download my Leaky Gut Recovery Guide

 - Alternatively you can buy it ready made.
-The key is to avoid the canned stuff in the supermarket, as it is pasteurized and thus devoid of live probiotics.
+The key is to avoid the canned stuff in the supermarket dry aisles, as it is pasteurized and thus devoid of live probiotics.
 To buy the good stuff you’ll need to hit your local health store and look for glass jars sitting in fridges.
 You’ll know you’ve found high quality products when you see the price tag!
 But trust me, it’s worth it.
-One large jar should easily last a week, ie 3 servings.
+One large jar should easily last a week for 1 person, ie 3-6 servings.

 20) Throw out all the processed vegetable oils in your cupboard

-Hit up your cupboard right now and ditch all these oils immediately: corn oil, any oil marked simply ‘vegetable oil’, soybean oil, cottonseed oil, canola oil etc. Most are probably GMO based too.
+Hit up your cupboard right now and ditch all these oils immediately: corn oil, soybean oil, cottonseed oil, canola oil, grapeseed oil, peanut oil, safflower oil, sunflower oil, sesame oil and basically any oil marked simply ‘vegetable oil’.

 21) If bored, only eat super tasty gut-friendly meals

-…If you stick to paleo meals with big flavors, you’ll find it easy to stick to a clean diet.
+…If you stick to paleo-esque meals with big flavors, you’ll find it easy to stick to a clean diet.

-For example, when I’m craving pasta, especially a nice rich lamb shank ragu, I simply cook my pasta sauce as normal, but then instead of using spaghetti with it, I will shred a 2 courgettes into thin strips and then pan fry till it has some color.
+For example, when I’m craving pasta, especially a nice bowl of rigatoni with rich lamb shank ragu, I simply cook my pasta sauce as normal, but then instead of using spaghetti with it, I will shred 2 courgettes into thin strips and then pan fry them till they have some color.

-Getting big flavors from other otherwise bland dishes is easy too – just think about garlic, herbs and other smart flavorings like capers.
+Getting big flavors from other otherwise bland dishes is easy too.
+You just need to think about smart flavorings like garlic, herbs, capers, anchovies etc.